VIBE Review¶

 4. AI-Assisted Questions¶

-- Add missing parts: Hover over any document part in the viewer and click the "+" button to add it to the current assessment item.
+- Add from the document viewer: Hover a document part and click the "+" button to add it to the currently selected assessment item.
+The route accepts an

 When you re-run AI classification on an item with curated parts, the system skips the search and reranking stages and uses your curated parts directly.
 This lets you correct AI mistakes and ensure the classification uses exactly the document sections you've identified.